Warren Township, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 19.64 square miles (50.86 km^{2}), including 19.57 square miles (50.68 km^{2}) of land and 0.07 square miles (0.18 km^{2}) of water (0.36%).

 Unincorporated communities, localities and place names located partially or completely within the township include Coontown, Dock Watch Hollow, Gallia, Mount Bethel, Round Top, Smalleytown, Springdale, Union Village, and Warrenville.

 The township borders Bernards Township to the north and west, Bridgewater Township to the southwest, Green Brook Township to the southeast, and Watchung to the east; all of which lie within Somerset County.
 Northeastern borders are the communities of Long Hill in Morris County and Berkeley Heights in Union County.

 The east–west Second Watchung Mountain ridge bisects Warren, with the northern half of the township sloping northward to the Passaic River and Dead River, and the southern half spanning the Washington Valley, between the First and Second Watchung Mountain ridges, through which runs the East Branch of the Middle Brook.
 At the border with Bridgewater Township, the Second Watchung Mountain features a prominent cliff face at the now-abandoned Dock Watch Quarry.

+As of 2026, the township is a member of Local Leaders for Responsible Planning in order to address the township's Mount Laurel doctrine-based housing obligations.